bobheadxi/bobheadxi.github.io/_posts/2018-04-10-stolen-secrets.md

 Moving on - for some background, the Japanese diplomatic encryption machine, ["Purple"](https://en.wikipedia.org/wiki/Type_B_Cipher_Machine), had been broken by American cryptoanalyists in 1940, and by the Russians in late 1941.
 That same year, the Japanese were alerted by a diplomat at the German Embassy that Purple had very likely been broken, but even then the Japanese continued using the cipher throughout the war.

-This meant that even before the complete deterioration of Japanese-American relations in December 1941, American and British cryptoanalysists had been decrypting and translating Japanese diplomatic transmitions, although the Pearl Harbor attack itself was never mentioned in transmissions before the morning of December 7th - a point emphasised by Dr. Kornicki when asked about it by an audience member.
+This meant that even before the complete deterioration of Japanese-American relations in December 1941, American and British cryptoanalysists had been decrypting and translating Japanese diplomatic transmitions, although the Pearl Harbour attack itself was never mentioned in transmissions before the morning of December 7th - a point emphasised by Dr. Kornicki when asked about it by an audience member.

 Comparatively speaking, once Purple had been cracked the primary difficulty was actually in translating the decrypted messages.
 There was an acute shortage of Japanese linguistic talent in Britain especially - unfortunately I couldn't write down the figure Dr. Kornicki mentioned, but I did manage to scribble this down: